fiTTrail/fiTTrail/README.md

 Our premise and experience is that Health Promotion is failing, unless there is an effective support structure in place.

+## Premise and solution

 fiTTrail solves this problem in three ways:—

-1) Measurement - Currently there is no way a doctor can track the patient's level of physical activity that he/she has prescribed. fiTTrail encourages patients to upload their activities on a regular basis
+1) Measurability - Currently there is no way a doctor can track the patient's level of physical activity that he/she has prescribed. fiTTrail encourages patients to upload their activities on a regular basis

 2) Accountability - People fail in lifestyle changes due to lack of accountability/coaching. fiTTrail enables health professionals to send automated messages if a patient fails to do exercise, or if they have done and so can be congratulated.